kenjinc/university-dining-impact-model/data/cleaning-script.md

   tibble()
 ```

-With these steps complete, the designated countries within our shapefile
+With these each of these steps complete, the regions accounted for
-data are now as follows:
+within our shapefile data are now as follows:

 ``` r
 map_data_iso %>% distinct(country)